morgo/website/content/en/docs/contributing/build-from-source.md

     Note that the command indicates that the `mysql` executable should be found at `/usr/local/opt/mysql@5.7/bin/mysql`.

-3. Run `mysqld --version` and confirm that you are running the correct version of MariaDB or MySQL.
-The value should be 10 or higher for MariaDB and 5.6.x for MySQL.
+3. Run `mysqld --version` and confirm that you are running MySQL 5.7.

 4. Build Vitess using the commands below.
 Note that the `bootstrap.sh` script needs to download some dependencies.
 If your machine requires a proxy to access the Internet, you will need to set the usual environment variables (e.g. `http_proxy`, `https_proxy`, `no_proxy`).